 Does the object require a lot of complicated setup?
 The callers of that code are going to also need to understand all of that complicated setup.
 I can assure you that they shouldn’t need to know that.
 Some developers avoid this by putting complex test setup in the xUnit Test Setup method.
 This unfortunately obscures the test and ignores other heuristics.

 Are there a lot of dependencies that need to be setup?
 That’s a sign that the object is doing too many things,and becoming a God Object.
 It’s an indication that there is an abstraction (or several) missing that should collect a few of those dependencies into a single object.

-Another small characteristic of micro tests is the scope of the test.
+Another small characteristic of microtests is the scope of the test.
 Tests with a very small scope provide error localization.
 When a test fails it is important to be able to find the source of the failure immediately.
-Developers who shy away from the appropriate use of test doubles tend to have problems with error localization.
+When the appropriate use of test doubles is avoided, a majority of the test suite becomes integration tests, creating problems for error localization.